List of North American species extinct in the Holocene

 This is a list of North American animals extinct in the Holocene that covers extinctions from the Holocene epoch, a geologic epoch that began about 11,650 years before present (about 9700 BCE) (Note: The source gives "11,700 calendar yr b2k (before CE 2000)".
 But "BP" means "before CE 1950".
 Therefore, the Holocene began 11,650 BP.
 Doing the math, that is c.
 9700 BCE.) and continues to the present day.

 Recently extinct animals in the West Indies and Hawaii are in their own respective lists.
+The Florida Keys and Cozumel are included in this list due to their geographic and geological proximity to the continent.

 Many extinction dates are unknown due to a lack of relevant information.